FWuermse/grw/docs/main.typ

     return ?s t u p
 ], caption: [Algorithm for Relation Inference.]) <infersub>

+There is also two places where a rewrite can occur.
+Either on the goal we are trying to solve or on a hypotheses that we want to change before applying.
+Similarly to the direction of the rewrite we will only consider rewriting on the hypothesis as part of the algorithm.
+The only required change for the algorithm to work on a hypotheses is to change the right-to-left implication $(<-)$ to a left-to-right implication $(->)$.
+Whenever we mention the right-to-left implication explicitly in this thesis we could exchange it for $(->)$ for the proof to work on hypotheses.

 == Example <examplesection>

 Let's recall the rewrite from $p and q$ to $q and q$ for a given relation $r$ that is a subrelation of $(<-)$ and a given proof $h : r space p space q$.
 The algorithm first tries to unify the entire term $p and q$ with the left-hand side of our proof ($p$).
 Conjunctions in Lean are defined by the `And` structure and thus our term $t$ is interpreted as $mono("And") p space q$ which must be read as $(mono("And") space p) space q$.
 This falls into the `app` case such that we first interpret $(mono("And") p)$ followed by $q$.
 Again $(mono("And") p)$ doesn't unify with $p$ and follows another `app` iteration for `And` and $p$. `And` itself does not unify and does not match any other category.
 So the algorithm treats it as an atom (`const`) and generates a metavariable $?_(mono("And_")r) : "relation" ("relation Prop")$ and passes ($?_(mono("And_")m) : "Proper" ("relation" mono("Prop")) space ?_(mono("And_")r) mono("And")$) for the proof of identity.
 The next term in line ($p$) does indeed unify with $p$ and is therefore replaced with $t$.
 For now the proof-placeholder will be just $h$.
 After the two recursive `Rew`-invocations terminate we combine the proofs and carrier relations for a proof of $r space (mono("And") space p) space (mono("And") space q)$.
 We start with another hole $?_(mono("And_")p) : "subrelation" ?_(mono("And_")r) (r ==> (?_T : "relation (Prop" -> "Prop)"))$.
 Recall that `Subrelation` is a typeclass with only constructor `subrelation`.
 Thus, any metavariable of type `Subrelation` must be of that constructor and eventually unfolds to $forall r_1 space r_2, ?_"rel" space r_1 space r_2 -> forall x space y, r space x space y -> ?_T space x space y -> ?_T (r_1 space x) space (r_2 space y)$.
 This allows us to construct the desired proof by carefully applying the arguments $?_(mono("And_")p) mono("And") mono("And") space ?_(mono("And_")m) space p space q space h$.
 By instantiating $r_1$ and $r_2$ with the `And` relation and $p$ and $q$ for $x$ and $y$ we receive our desired rewrite proof for this part of the term $?_(mono("And_")T) $.